ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

     application-supplied message MUST do so at a UTF-8 character boundary.

-    If the Application Error Message exceeds 1024 bytes or is not valid UTF-8, the receiver MUST treat this as a session error of type WEBTRANSPORT_ERROR.
+    If the Application Error Message exceeds 1024 bytes or is not valid UTF-8, the receiver MUST treat this as a session error of type WT_ERROR.

 An endpoint that sends a WT_CLOSE_SESSION capsule MUST then half-close the stream by sending an HTTP/2 frame with the END_STREAM flag set